movestore/FilterData-bySeason/README.md

 ## Documentation
 This App filters the data to defined seasonal time intervals of a selection of years.
 Of the user-defined start timestamp and end timestamp only month, year, hour, minute and second are extracted.
 Year(s) must independently specified or are all in the data set available years by default.

+Note that the names of your new tracks (split by year) are composed of the animal ID (individual local identifier) and the year of the first location of the track.

 ### Input data
 moveStack in Movebank format